bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/OrderingHardware.md

 ## Option 4 - Complete Pedal (without Daisy Seed)
 Price: $150 (USD) + Shipping & Handling

 Honestly, I don't love this option, but I might be willing to go the extra mile, depending if I'm really feeling generous with my time.
-Like I said at the beginning, I'm not really interested in getting into the business of selling pedals or kits.
+Like I said at the beginning, I'm not really interested in getting into the pedal business.

 I also usually don't have extra Enclosures and Knobs around, so this might not always be an option.
 Plus picking a custom color and knobs for your pedal is half the fun!
 [Step 7: Order the Enclosure and External Hardware](README.md#7-order-the-enclosure-and-external-hardware) is so freaking easy, I highly recommend doing Option 3, instead of this one.